 Rinse and repeat.

 But what if your customers could see their order in real-time on a guest-facing screen, sign with the swipe of a finger, and cut down on wait times?

 Guest-facing POS displays do just that, improving order accuracy and giving guests the transparency they want.

-Contactless payment options
+6. Contactless and mobile payment options

 The pandemic expedited what’s been a long-simmering push toward contactless POS hardware.
 Offering contactless payment options, whether via a tap reader at the terminal or with an option to order and pay at the table, allows customers to maintain distance from staff and makes it easier to pay quickly and safely.

-Cafe loyalty programs
+7. Cafe loyalty program

 Offering a rewards and loyalty program for your regulars will keep them coming back time and time again.
 Gone are the days of punch cards to keep track of coffee orders; in 2022, it’s all about digital loyalty programs.